errorexists/Getting-Started-With-OpenCore/README.md

 * ~~FakeSMC sensors can't be injected, alternative is [HWSensors3](https://github.com/warexify/HWSensors3) or [VirtualSMC sensors](https://github.com/acidanthera/VirtualSMC).~~
 * VoodooPS2Controller needs to be injected first, Keyboard second and Mouse/Trackpad third.
 * NVMe issues if setup as a SATA device in BIOS.
-* Sometimes can't access other partitions on the drive, solution is to "bless" the drive with Startup Disk
+* Sometimes can't access other partitions on the drive, solution is to "bless" the drive with Startup Disk.

 # Setting up OpenCore